fundor333/dotfiles/README.md

     ./install-profile mac

-For Windows you need to launch
+For Windows you need to launch on GitBash as administrator

     export MSYS=winsymlinks:nativestrict
     ./install-profile windows --no-color windows